seabbs/badtobetter/README.md

 ## What is good code?

-There are many definitions of good code, but for me the most important thing is that it should help us deal with all the issues above.
-In the rest of this document I will use the term "better" to refer to code that is better than the code in `bad` but not necessarily the best code possible.
+There are many definitions of good code, but for us the most important thing is that it should help us deal with all the issues above.
+In the rest of this document We will use the term "better" to refer to code that is better than the code in `bad` but not necessarily the best code possible.

 ## Before touching your keyboard